teamapp-ai/teamapp-ai.github.io/pricing.md

 faqs:
 - question: How long is the free trial?
   answer: "The free trial is 21 days, but you'll be up and running within 2 cups of
-    coffee!\n\n\\#team works beautifully for just one team, or hundreds of teams across different states/ countries/ formats/ brands.\n\nClients usually take:  \n\\- 1 day to configure and publish tasks to teams  \n\\- 5 days to test with their first 2-3 teams, to refine the content  \n\\- every 5 days to rollout to batches of teams at a time\n\nThere are no set-up fees.
-No consultants, integration or hardware costs.  \n\nYou can rollout team with minimal to no end user training."
+    coffee!\n\n\\#team works beautifully for just one team, or hundreds of teams.\n\nClients usually take:  \n\\- 1 day to configure and publish tasks to teams  \n\\- 5 days to test with their first 2-3 teams, to refine the content  \n\\- every 5 days to rollout to batches of teams at a time\n\nThere are no set-up fees.
+No consultants, integration or hardware costs.\n\nYou can rollout team with minimal to no end user training."
 - question: How does annual billing work?
 What is the currency and contract term?
   answer: "You can choose from monthly or annual billing, payable in advance.
 Annual
     pricing is discounted 17-22% on monthly pricing.\n\nPricing shown above is US$.\n\nThere